ogoines/Readme-Generator/README.md

  - [Questions](#Questions)

  ## Description
  With the Professional Readme Generator, users can quickly and easily create a high-quality Readme.
 Users are prompted to answer questions on the command line.
-Once completed, a Readme is created in Mark Down.
+Once completed, a Mark Down Readme is generated.

  ## Installation
  Use the following command to install dependencies: